Secrets YAML Reference#

 Currently, only the name

-property is allowed, but this might change
+property is allowed for organization-level secrets, but this might change

 in future versions.